nvanheuverzwijn/monolog-logdna/README.md

 docker run -it --rm -v "${PWD}":/usr/src/myapp -w /usr/src/myapp php:8-cli php test.php
 ```

-You should see the log 'mylog' with debug level in the logdna account for which the ingestion key is bound to.
+You should see the log 'mylog' with debug level in the mezmo/logdna account for which the ingestion key is bound to.

 ## License